-These healthy Italian meatballs without breadcrumbs are pillowy soft and juicy, low-carb and gluten-free!
+These pillowy soft and juicy Italian meatballs without breadcrumbs are keto, low-carb and gluten-free!

-They are keto & gluten-free freezer-friendly meatballs that are super quick to make in the air fryer, in the oven or simply pan-fried!
+They are made with an almond flour and gelatin panade, are freezer-friendly and super quick to make in the air fryer, in the oven or simply pan-fried!

 Why you’ll love this meatball recipe

 - These meatballs are soft and juicy and have an authentic Italian flavor!

 - Without breadcrumbs, these meatballs are suitable for keto, low-carb and gluten-free diets.

 - I’ll give you easy to follow instructions for making them in the air fryer, baked in the oven or pan-fried.